nodecattel/ore-cli/README.md

 # Ore CLI
 A command line interface for the Ore program.

+## Don't do this
+If you are not familiar with installing/configuring programs from source then this guide is not really for you.
+Use the packaged version listed in the main ore-cli repository.

 ## Cloning the repositories
 You will need to have git installed on your computer to clone, build and test this software.
 On debian/ubuntu this can usualy be done with ```sudo apt install git```.
 If this does not work, please google how to install git on your OS.